 DISC also offers a scholarship program for continued study at the San Francisco Ballet School for approximately 65 new students recruited from the in-school program annually.
 Of the current student enrollment in the San Francisco Ballet School, 25 percent are current and former DISC students.

-Major support for the Center for Dance Education is provided by The Edward E. Hills Fund.
-Generous support is provided by the Wells Fargo Foundation, the Gap Foundation, and the Zellerbach Family Foundation.
+Major support for the Center for Dance Education is provided by the Flora Family Foundation and the Wells Fargo Foundation.
+Generous support is provided by the Gap Foundation and the Zellerbach Family Foundation.